 1 of 1

-Think of work packages as mini-projects within your larger project.
-They're the core building blocks (Legos, if you will) that work together to reach milestones, deadlines, and ultimately your finished product.
+Work packages are mini-projects within a larger project.
+They're the core building blocks that work together to reach milestones, deadlines, and ultimately a finished product.

-When you plan your work packages, you need the same consistency.
-So, we went ahead and created a project management work package template you can copy, edit, and share for free.
+We created a project management work package template that you can copy, edit, and share for free.

 👉 Get started with this work package template.